Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 924 people, 325 houses or apartments, and a median cost of homes of $70,697, house prices in Altoona are some of the most affordable in Alabama as well as the nation.
+With a population of 924, 325 total housing units (homes and apartments), and a median house value of $70,697, house prices in Altoona are some of the most affordable in Alabama as well as the nation.

 Single-family detached homes are the single most common housing type in Altoona, accounting for 60.62% of the town's housing units.
 Other types of housing that are prevalent in Altoona include large apartment complexes or high rise apartments ( 16.47%), mobile homes or trailers ( 13.84%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.35%).

 People in Altoona primarily live in small (one, two or no bedroom) single-family detached homes.
 Altoona has a mixture of owner-occupied and renter-occupied housing.